 Fallacy: Circular reasoning

-What a few scientists did was insert some random RNA into the cell of an already existing gene and noticed that some gene regulation activity changed.
+What a few scientists did was insert some random RNA into an already existing gene and noticed that some gene regulation activity changed.
 They provided no evidence that the bioactivity improved the cell.
 Out of literally millions of sequences they started with, they found 700 active sequences for which roughly 150 were from the random piece.
 The experiment did nothing to show the evolution of functional genes.
 As Dr Rob Carter of CMI points out, they are playing fast and loose with the facts, and provides more fatal problems to this study.

 RSR YouTube response